 If you are looking for average hourly earnings, average number of hours worked in a week, or average weekly earnings from wages or salaries, the Quarterly Employment Survey (QES) is the best source.
 Data is also provided broken down by sector (public or private), industry, and sex.

 The New Zealand Income Survey (NZIS) is a supplement to the June quarter Household Labour Force Survey (HLFS) and provides a snapshot of income levels for people and households.
 The NZIS gives median and average weekly income for the June quarter from most sources including government transfers, investments, self-employment and wages and salaries.
 For those receiving income from wages and salaries, statistics on average and median hourly earnings are also available.

-What is happening about equal employment opportunities?
+What is happening about diversity and inclusion?

 Diversity toolkits are available on

 State sector information

 What information is available on agency funding and guidance

 Treasury publishes a range of materials offering guidance to State sector agencies.

 The funding history for specific agencies/sectors can be viewed at